azukiapp/azk/docs/content/en/reference/azkfilejs/expandable_properties.md

 ##### `#{net.port}`

 Named port exported to dependent system.
-We have to tell port name.
+We have to tell the port name (such as `#{net.port.name}`).
 See the property `#{net.port.data}` bellow.

 --------------------

 ##### `#{envs}`

-Environment variables to be exported.
-Can use calculated runtime values.
+Environment variables to be exported to dependent systems from environment variables declared in `envs` properties.

 > Do not confuse with `#{env}`.